Red-boxing: Instances of use

-A 2022 New York Times survey found that at least 19 Democrats running in four states holding contested congressional primaries on May 16, 2022, had used some kind of red-boxing.
-Republicans did not rely on red-boxing as much, largely using other tactics to communicate with PACs.
+A 2022 New York Times survey found that at least 19 Democrats running in four states holding contested congressional primaries on May 16, 2022, had used some kind of redboxing.
+A 2026 NOTUS report similarly found more than a dozen Democratic candidates used redboxes.

+Republican candidates did not rely on redboxing as much, largely using other tactics to communicate with PACs.
+In 2026, the National Republican Congressional Committee maintained a redboxing page, and red box pages were used by Republican candidates in key races.